redxeth/test_ids/README.md

 An Origen plugin to automatically assign and maintain test program bin and test numbers.

-This plugin integrates with the OrigenTesters  and allows you to assign a range of numbers, or a function, to generate bin, softbin, and test numbers whenever you generate a test program with Origen.
+This plugin integrates with OrigenTesters and allows you to assign a range of numbers, or a function, to generate bin, softbin, and test numbers whenever you generate a test program with Origen.
 Unlike similar algorithms that may be implemented within an application, test_ids will maintain a record of the numbers assigned to each test so that they will stick even if the test flow order changes.